Venus Xtravaganza

 Venus Pellagatti Xtravaganza (May 5, 1965 – December 21, 1988) was an American transgender woman and performer associated with New York City's ball culture scene.
 She came to national attention after her posthumous appearance in the 1990 documentary Paris Is Burning, directed by Jennie Livingston, in which her life as a member of the House of Xtravaganza formed one of the film's central storylines.
-Her visibility and murder have since made her an enduring figure in LGBTQ cultural history.
+Her visibility and unsolved murder have since made her an enduring figure in LGBTQ cultural history.

 Early life

 Xtravaganza was born on May 5, 1965, in Jersey City, New Jersey.
 Her parents were of Italian-American and Puerto Rican descent.
 She had four brothers.
 Xtravaganza took the name Venus after a close friend suggested it.

 Career

 Xtravaganza stated in Paris Is Burning that she began cross-dressing and performing at the age of 13 or 14, placing her earliest performances around 1978 or 1979.
 She eventually left her family home, stating she did not "want to embarrass them," and moved in with her grandmother at 343.5 8th Street in Jersey City to pursue her identity.

 Her ball culture career began in 1983 when House of Xtravaganza founder Hector Valle invited her to join the house.
 She later described him as "the first gay man I ever met."
 On her 15th birthday, Valle took her to Greenwich Village, hosted a party, and bought her a cake.

 After Valle died of AIDS-related complications in 1985, Angie Xtravaganza became house mother and took Venus as her drag daughter.
 When filming Paris Is Burning, Xtravaganza was an aspiring model and expressed a desire for gender-affirming surgery to "feel complete."